A man was undergoing emergency surgery in Nelson Hospital this morning after being shot in the stomach at a Motueka house overnight.

 He was taken to Nelson Hospital in a serious condition and a spokesperson said this morning he was undergoing surgery.

 Police believe he was shot with a .22 rifle.
 A rifle was recovered at the scene.
 Police said two other people at the address were being interviewed.

 The driveway to the house was cordoned off this morning with a constable guarding the scene.

-A neighbour, who did not want to be named, said she was not surprised a shooting had happened as there was a lot of fighting, screaming and what sounded like punching on Christmas night.
+A neighbour, who did not want to be named, said there had been a lot of fighting, screaming and what sounded like punching from the property on Christmas night.

 She said a woman at the address was shouting at a man to return her dog.

 There were cars going in and out of the property for hours.